RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ### load_classifier()
 :::warning

-This function has been deprecated since the release of version 2.0 of our codrone_edu library.
-Please use load_color_data().
+This function has been deprecated and will be removed in a future release.
+Please use load_classifier().

 :::